Lee and Dean

 Lee and Dean is a British situation comedy series following the lives of two Stevenage builders who were childhood friends.
-Written by Mark O'Sullivan (Dean) and Miles Chapman (Lee) it was originally broadcast on Channel 4 between 30 March 2018 and 16 May 2019.
-The carpenter and electrician jointly own Dean and Lee Construction Solutions, operating a business model to attempt any kind of work and undercut their high-end competitors.
+Written by Mark O'Sullivan (Dean) and Miles Chapman (Lee) and Sam Underwood (Little Dean) it was originally broadcast on Channel 4 between 30 March 2018 and 16 May 2019.
+The carpenter and electrician jointly own Lee Dean Construction Solutions, operating a business model to attempt any kind of work and undercut their high-end competitors.
 They also spend their free time together pursuing a shared hobby of bark rubbing and brass rubbing.
 Lee, who is outgoing and confident, has a new girlfriend called Nikki and an ongoing liaison with Mrs Bryce-D'Souza, a wealthy client.
 Dean is caring but acutely awkward in social situations and can only fully express himself through his poetry.
 It is obvious that Dean loves Lee.

 Genre

 Lee and Dean is written in a docusoap style of reality TV, incorporating footage of unscripted situations and individual interviews in which the major characters provide context for those events.